arosenaos/arosenaos.github.io/project.md

 Here is an overview of the dataset, how it was obtained and the preprocessing steps taken, with some plots!

+- I used three products from the  U.S. Department of Energy’s Atmospheric Radiation Measurement (DOE ARM) Southern Great Plain (SGP) central facility (CF) and the region within a 50-km radius of the CF for the period of 2001-2019.
+The data is publically available at this website: https://www.arm.gov/data/.

+1) Product 1: SONDEWNPN
+Description: Radiosonde balloon observations to obtain atmospheric surface variables.
+The variables of interest in this study were temperature, humidity, pressure and dewpoint.

+2) Product 2: Oklahoma Mesonet Soil Moisture (OKMSOIL)
+Description: Soil moisture measured by soil moisture sensors.
+The variable of interest in this study was fractional water index (FWI).

+3) Product 3: Arkansas-Red Basin River Forecast Center (ABRFC)
+Description: hourly gridded precipitation based on WSR-88D Nexrad radar precipitation estimates combined with rain gauge reports with extensive quality control (Fulton et al., 1998)

+The preprocessing steps involved:
+- For each product, handled outliers
+- Calculated APEs
+- Merged soundings, precipitation and soil moisture into one result dataframe
+- Observed outliers and correlations between variables
+- Used an oversampling function to adjust for imbalanced data
+- Used standard scaler function to normalize the data

 ![](assets/IMG/datapenguin.png){: width="500" }

 *Figure 1: Here is a caption for my diagram.
 This one shows a pengiun [1].*

 ## Modelling